 Effects of Bacteria and Fungi

 Factories producing foods such as potato pulp and dry milk have reported cases of modified bitumen membrane decay due to bacteria.
 Such deterioration, which usually starts as “mud cracking,” may ultimately lead to the total decay of the organic roof and any surface coating.
-The degree of degradation is dependent upon the type of microorganism, temperature and other climatic conditions, and the composition of the bitumen.
+The degree of degradation is dependent upon the type of microorganism, the composition of the bitumen and temperature and other climatic conditions.
 Fungus growth, which typically occurs in hot, humid regions, does not cause the same detrimental effects as bacterial attack and usually poses only aesthetic concerns.

 Effects of Other Chemicals